pfertyk/blog/content/007-nasa-aiohttp.md

 Title: Getting Mars images from NASA using aiohttp
-Date: 2017-06-11
+Date: 2017-06-12
-Summary: Small step for coders, big step for *The Martian* fans
+Summary: One small step for coders, one big step for *The Martian* fans
 Tags: python, aiohttp, nasa

 I am a huge fan of the book *The Martian* by Andy Weir.
 Recently, thanks to